aikuma/aikuma-components/readme.md

 # Aikuma Web Component Proof-of-Concept

-This repo is a port of the image, gesture, voice activity in the Zahwa mobile app.
+This repo is a Web Component based port of the image, gesture, voice (IGV) activity in the Zahwa mobile app.
-Instead of using Angular and Ionic, these package is a collection of standard Web Components which can be used independent of JavaScript frameworks.
+Instead of using Angular and Ionic, these package is a collection of standard Web Components compiled by Ionic's amazing StencilJS.

-This doesn't remotely work yet.
+This is a work in progress, but it's looking good.

 ## Components

 * aikuma-image-gesture-voice
-* aikuma-translate-igv
+* aikuma-translate-igv (wip)
 * aikuma-gestate
 * aikuma-slide-show
+* aikuma-buttony
+* aikuma-modal

 The first two components are higher order components that implement entire activities.
 Both use the the gestate gesture record/playback component and the slow-show component wrapper for Swiper.